-Museveni critic returns to Uganda from abroad amid tight security
+Police meet Museveni critic on return to Uganda, deny arrest

 Kyagulanyi attracted a youth following through songs critical of Museveni and his prominence rose due to an incident in August in which his driver was shot dead and he was detained and charged with treason over what authorities said was the stoning of the president’s convoy.

-The lawmaker, who has pleaded not guilty to treason charges, said he was beaten with an iron bar in detention in northern Uganda.
+The politician, who has pleaded not guilty to the treason charges, said he was beaten with an iron bar in detention in northern Uganda.
 The government denies that he was mistreated.

+Police banned rallies to welcome Kyagulanyi home, and security forces sealed off roads and erected barricades around Entebbe ahead of his return.

+Witnesses said the road linking Kampala to Entebbe town about 50 km (30 miles) to the south was cordoned off, with armed police surrounding the airport.

 Reporting by Elias Biryabarema; Writing by Maggie Fick and Aaron Maasho; Editing by Angus MacSwan